sebradloff/chat-api/README.md

 easy to read api documentation.

 # Tests
+Assuming you have an instance of postgresql locally and have it running, you can run the local-db-create.sh script.
 To run the tests, the app must be running, `$ npm start && npm run test`.

 # Heroku